All Episodes

 The president's excited to talk about this.

-July and August, private sector job numbers were revised upwards.
+In July and August, private sector job numbers were revised upwards.

 So we've now seen nine straight months of private sector job growth.

-In all more than 850,000 private sector jobs gained this year.
+In all, more than 850,000 private sector jobs gained this year.

-Stop the same thing.
+Stop the sentence.

 How many of you are inspired?

-How many of you revved up?
+How many of you are revved up?

 I mean, this is monotone.

-This is this is just lifeless.
+This is just lifeless.

 Here, let's listen to the rest of it.

-...contrast to the almost 800,000 jobs that we were losing.
+Contrast to the almost 800,000 jobs that we were losing when I first took office.

 But that news is tempered by a net job loss in September, which was fueled in large measure by the end of temporary census jobs and by layoffs in state and local governments.